rostygng/simple-discord-ticket-bot-/README.md

 The best free bot hosting is skybots.tech just to let you know !

 To put your bot token in go in the "bot_config" folder then edit the line in "token.json" to your bot token

+And to change your banner edit the code on line 116 and put your imgur link